ov-integrations/sms-notification/README.md

    - oneVizionLogin - OneVizion Login
    - oneVizionPwd - OneVizion Password
    - serviceId - ID of the Notification Service created at step 2
    - phoneNumberField (Optional.
-Needed when there are no phones numbers in User Settings) - The name of the field which contains the phone number of the recipient.
+When phone number from the Field should be used instead of one specified in the User Settings) - The name of the field which contains the phone number of the recipient.
 Recipient is a user trackor related with User ID from the Notif Queue record.
    - awsAccessKeyId - AWS Access Key ID
    - awsSecretAccessKey - AWS Secret Access Key
    - maxAttempts - The number of attempts to send SMS